jeremiah-k/mmr-plugin-template/README.md

 Fork this repo and create a new one with the name of your plugin, rename `example_plugin.py` to the name of your plugin and go from there.

-For more information on the basics creating community plugins see the [MMRelay Community Plugin Development Guide](https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki/Community-Plugin-Development-Guide).
+For more information on the basics creating plugins see the [MMRelay Plugin Development Guide](https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki/Plugin-Development-Guide).

 ## Important Notes